Laura Laski, President

 Ted Dunst, Treasurer

 Ted is a native Denverite.
 He started in triathlon so that he could claim his weekends back.
 Little did he know what was in store for him.
 He figured the cycling and swimming that he did after long runs on Saturday morning long runs was good cross-training but there had a goal to all of it.
 He signed up for his first tri in 1998 and hasn’t looked back.Ted joined RMTC in 2000 hoping to meet a few people.
-He has competed in a couple dozen tris and has volunteered at just many as races.
-This year Ted will be racing 70.3 races St. George and Boulder.
+He has competed in a few dozen tris and has volunteered at just many as races.

 Tim Woods, Marketing Officer/ At Large

 Tim joined the RMTC in 2004 for the sole purpose of using the club discount to buy a bike.
 He attended one practice and never left.
-Over the past 11 years, Tim has watched the club grow from a small group to over 500+ members today.
+Over the past many years, Tim has watched the club grow from a small group to over 400+ members today.
 Despite its growth, the spirit of the club has remained the same, which keeps him coming back each week.
-During Tim’s years, he has spent more time as an officer than anyone else except for Charley.
-His previous stints include President, Treasurer, and At-Large, to name a few.
-He is also the unofficial Club Historian because he likes to take photos and has lived through the majority of the club history… As for Triathlons, he has completed almost 30 races, including 2 Ironman finishes (both of which his “friends” conned him into doing).
+He organizes the RMTC relays and the gear orders each year.
+He is also the Club Historian because he likes to take photos and has lived through the majority of the club history… As for Triathlons, he has completed almost 30 races, including 2 Ironman finishes.
 If he is not racing, he is probably taking photos for the annual slide show.
 So SMILE!

 Eric is a native Hoosier who joined RMTC when he moved to Denver in 2015.
 Although he had barely put a toe in the water since he was a kid, Eric took the triathlon plunge in 2012 with the Indianapolis sprint triathlon series.
 Since then, he has raced the Nation’s Triathlon in Washington D.C., rode a mountain bike across Thailand and Cambodia, and completed his first Olympic distance race at the Steamboat Triathlon.
-Eric is looking forward to running the Moab Half Marathon this spring and returning to the Steamboat Triathlon this summer, with an eye on completing his first half ironman “next year.”
+After a couple years off, Eric is looking forward to returning to triathlon this summer.
+Eric is uniquely qualified for this position because he owns a computer.